 The CPE Residency at Baptist Health Medical Center-Little Rock

-Interviews for the four resident positions begin in December each year for the program that begins in late August.
-The program consists of a one-year, full-time CPEI Residency program from August through August.
+Interviews for the resident positions begin in January each year for the program that starts in late August.
+The program consists of a one-year, full-time CPE Residency program from August through August.
 For exact dates, please contact our center.
 (Numbers and emails listed above.)

 Benefits currently include:

-Stipend of $24,000 for the year; no- or low-cost health and dental insurance (depending on the plan selected) with an option to purchase family coverage; life insurance; earned personal time off, and the other benefits that employees of Baptist Health enjoy.
+Stipend of $24,000 for the year; competitive health and dental insurance with an option to purchase family coverage; life insurance; earned personal time off, and the other benefits which employees of Baptist Health enjoy.

 How to Apply:

 The application and instructions can be found at ACPE.EDU under the drop-down Resources tab and then forms.
-Email your intentions to apply along with the completed application materials to email@example.com or firstname.lastname@example.org.
-There is no application fee or tuition for the Residency at Baptist Health.
+Email your intentions to apply along with the completed application materials to Chaplain Josh Brown at Joshua.Brown@baptist-health.org.
+At this time, there is no application fee or tuition for the chaplain residency program at Baptist Health.
 Previous CPE is not necessary.
-We do require a bachelors degree in religion and prefer seminary hours.
-If you have questions, please contact Dr. Bill Carpenter, ACPE Supervisor, or Dr. Stan Wilson, System Director of Pastoral Care at (501) 202-2569 or at the above email addresses.
+We do require an accredited college degree.
+Most applicants to our CPE program hold a Masters Degree in Divinity or its equivalent.
+We have, on special occasions, accepted students who are in the process of attaining their advanced degrees.
+If you have questions, please contact Chaplain Josh Brown at (501) 202-2569 or at the above email addresses.